centiservice/mats3/docs/developing/EndpointsAndInitiations.md

-# Developing with Mats - Basics - Endpoints and Stages
+# Developing with Mats - Basics - Endpoints, Stages and Initiation

-_Note: This document assumes you have a `MatsFactory` available - but is still a good starting point to get the gist of how Mats Endpoints work._
+_Note: This document assumes you have a `MatsFactory` available (read more at [MatsFactory](MatsFactory.md)) - but it is still a good starting point to get the gist of how Mats Endpoints and Initiations work._

 The intention with Mats is to make it possible to code message-based endpoints in a manner which feels like developing synchronous HTTP-like endpoints.
 You get a Request which includes a request object, and should produce a Reply object